Novaleaf/phantomjscloud-node/README.md

 		let apiKey = undefined;//leave undefined to use a demo key.  get a free key at https://Dashboard.PhantomJsCloud.com let browser = new phantomJsCloud.BrowserApi(apiKey);

+		async function doWork(){
 			//the page you wish to render
 			let pageRequest: phantomJsCloud.ioDatatypes.IPageRequest = { url: "http://www.example.com", renderType:"plainText" };

-		//make a request to render a single page, returning the plain-text contents of the page. browser.requestSingle(pageRequest)
+			//make a request to render a single page, returning the plain-text contents of the page. const userResponse = await browser.requestSingle(pageRequest);
-			.then((userResponse) => {
 			console.log(JSON.stringify({
 				//the content of the page you requested
 				content: userResponse.content,
 				//metadata about your request, such as billing
 				meta: userResponse.meta,
 				//the status code of your request
 				statusCode: userResponse.statusCode
 			}, null, "\t")); //pretty-print

-			});
+		}
+		doWork();
 ```

 ## Options